Design for Manufacturability Seminar and Workshops

 [Up] [DFM consulting] [DFM article]

-Tentative baseline list of topics to be covered:
+Tentative baseline list of topics to be covered in the two-day seminar:

 TOPICS.
-The training will emphasize how to significantly lower all costs, based on the principles of Dr. Anderson’s book-length website, www.HalfCostProducts.com, by simplifying concepts, optimizing product platform architecture, minimizing labor content, choosing the lowest-cost standard parts which minimizes material overhead, optimizing the utilization of off-the-shelf parts, optimizing supply chain management, eliminating the costs of quality by design, concurrently developing optimal product families and processing, eliminating costly steps such as calibration and tweaking, minimizing issues with tolerance stacks, and, in general, designing for every aspect of manufacturability.
+The training will emphasize how to significantly lower all costs, based on the principles of Dr. Anderson’s book-length website, www.HalfCostProducts.com, by simplifying concepts, optimizing product platform architecture, minimizing labor content, choosing the lowest-cost standard parts which minimizes material overhead, selecting off-the-shelf parts early (before arbitrary decisions preclude their use), optimizing supply chain management, eliminating the costs of quality by design, concurrently developing optimal product families and processing, eliminating costly manual steps, calibration, and tweaking, minimizing issues with tolerance stacks, and, in general, designing for every aspect of manufacturability.

 Optional topics include designing products for lean production, high-mix/low-volume environments, build-to-order, and mass customization.
 Overviews can be included on product portfolio planning, product line rationalization, and how to manufacture on-demand without forecasts or inventory using Build-to-Order and Mass Customization, on which Dr. Anderson has written two books.